How to Make a Budget You Don’t Hate

 Know your spending habits.

 When you start planning your budget, it’s best to have real numbers.
 This means tracking your spending over the past month or two to see what you’re working with.
-Download the FREE Financial Planner at the bottom of this article and be sure to account for each category.
 When you’re finished, you should have a good picture of your average monthly spending and where you can make a few cuts.

 Budget to zero to plan for every dollar.